jpsca/writeadoc/docs/content/markdown/lists/ordered.md

 ---

 To create an ordered list, add line items with numbers followed by periods.
 You can also use `#` instead of numbers.
-WriteADoc extends the list handling formats to support parenthesis style lists along with additional ordered formats.
+WriteADoc extends the list handling formats to support parenthesis-style lists along with additional ordered formats.

 /// example | Numerical